ozsolarwind/frackwit/README.md

    examined.
 This is the input file and is required.
 To change the file click the 'Change' button

+o  Named Area: Choose a particular named area (Placemark) from a file with many areas (sets of coordinates).
+If left empty the first set of coordinates is chosen

 o  Initial roads/track: A KML file with a number of LineStrings defining existing tracks/roads that the fracking grid can connect to.
 This field is optional but helps to provide some variability to the network of roads/tracks produced.
 To change the file